 - What to do first.
 Start by registering the corporate name of your organization and gathering the necessary paperwork you will need.
 Name registration and incorporation paperwork is usually available from your state’s Secretary of State Office or Corporation Commission.
 Forms for filing your 501(c)(3) application are available from the IRS.
 You may also need to file with your state for a certificate to solicit donations and for local and state sales tax exemption.
 This is often done through the state’s Attorney General’s office.

 - Where to call.
-You can call the IRS at 1-800-TAX FORM or visit its website.
+You can call the IRS at 1-800-TAX FORM.
 It’s not uncommon for emerging organizations to meet with an attorney for help through the process of applying for incorporation and tax exemption, but it is not a requirement.
 If you need help hire a trusted legal expert.
 You can also call your State House of Representatives to get the phone number for your Secretary of State and Attorney General’s office.
 Ask for information on:

 - Registering the corporate name